Here’s a gotcha that caught me out this week.

-I had code like this used to source settings from scripts stored in other folders:
+I had code like this, used to source settings from scripts stored in another directory:

 source $FILE